Skip to main content

 The Missouri Real Estate Commission (MREC) requires 72 hours of approved Salesperson pre-license education before you can sit for the state exam — split into a 48-hour Pre-Examination Course and a 24-hour Practice Course.
 Both must be completed before applying for the license.
 You sit for the Salesperson exam at a PSI testing center.

 The exam is 140 multiple-choice questions split into two sections — 100 national + 40 Missouri-specific — scored independently.
-You need 75% on each section (75 of 100 + 30 of 40).
+You need 70% on the national section (70 of 100) and 75% on the Missouri section (30 of 40).
 The 100-question national section is among the longest in the country, leaving little margin for fatigue.

 Statewide first-attempt pass rates hover around 58%.
-Click2CE students pass at 92% because the question bank is built specifically around the MREC blueprint, Chapter 339 of the Missouri Revised Statutes, and Missouri’s strict trust account rules.
+Click2CE students pass at an 92% student-reported first-attempt pass rate* because the question bank is built specifically around the MREC blueprint, Chapter 339 of the Missouri Revised Statutes, and Missouri’s strict trust account rules.

 What you get with Click2CE Missouri Exam Prep